acschwartz/dotfiles/README.md

 * ❌ `stow` appeared to work on dotfiles, but actually failed to create a symlink

 🩺 **Diagnosis**
-* 👉 macOS System Integrity Protection (SIP) was preventing the operation
+* 👉 MacOS System Integrity Protection (SIP) was preventing the operation

 ✅ **Solution**
-* ❗️ must specify target explicitly to bypass SIP: `stow --target=~ <folder>` (when working with system-protected config files in macOS)
+* ❗️ Explicitly set `--target=~` to bypass SIP when linking protected files
 * created `.stowrc` for this repo & added `--target=~` to prevent having to type the fix w/ every command

 #### Note
-* ⚠️ When Stow fails due to SIP, it fails silently ***regardless of the level of verbosity***.
-Increasing verbosity is not a workaround!
+* ⚠️ Stow fails silently when SIP blocks it — verbosity has no effect.
 * Stow works as expected with normal files, even when the target the home folder (tested & confirmed).
 It's specifically dotfiles/configs that are protected by the operating system.

 ### Troubleshooting Detail